zanerock/cloudsite/site/docs/user-guides/command-line-reference.md

 #### Subcommands

 - [`setup-local`](#cloudsite-configuration-setup-local): Runs the local setup wizard and updates all options.
-- [`setup-sso`](#cloudsite-configuration-setup-sso): Runs the SSO wizard and sets up the SSO user authentication in the IAM Identity Center.
 - [`show`](#cloudsite-configuration-show): Displays the current configuration.

 <span id="cloudsite-configuration-setup-local"></span>